lulzsun/RePlaysTV/README.md

 	* Ingame HUD
 	  * This means instant replay shouldn't work, and any other related HUD functions
 	* Uploads Tab Sorting
+	* Snapshots Tab/Viewer
+	* Grid/details view for Sessions/Clips tab does not exist
+	* Game Detection Remote Database
+	  * This is important for new games that come out and Plays.tv does not recognize them
+	  * Need better understanding as to how the original service works
+  * Doing keybinding settings work kind of funky, needs changes
+	* Some keys are unsupported, but app does not tell the user that it isn't
+  * Clip editor needs work
+    * Deleting a clipped section in the clip editor does not exist
+        * Work around is to back out of the editor to reset
   * A lot of plays.tv online services still run in the background
     * Minor issue, but it would be best for memory usage to get rid of them
-  * Installer slow
-    * Need to improve the installer's speed... not sure what to do to improve
+  * Slow install/update process
 	* Mainly due to having the installer act as a portable/contained dev environment
 	  * Also the reason why installer's total file size is fairly large
   * Make code more maintainable
-  * Reimplement Game Detection Remote Database
-	* This is important for new games that come out and Plays.tv does not recognize them
-	* Need better understanding as to how the original service works

 # Disclaimer
 Please be aware that using this client modification is a violation of Plays.tv's Terms of Service.